0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-ansible.md

 Save the changes in `config.toml`.

-Now, open `heimdall-config.toml` for editing by running: `vi /var/lib/heimdall/config/heimdall-config.toml`.
+Now, open `app.toml` for editing by running: `vi /var/lib/heimdall/config/app.toml`.

-In the `heimdall-config.toml` file, update the following parameters:
+In the `app.toml` file, update the following parameters:

 * `eth_rpc_url` — an RPC endpoint for a fully synced Ethereum mainnet node, i.e Infura. `eth_rpc_url =<insert Infura or any full node RPC URL to Ethereum>`

 Example: `eth_rpc_url = "https://nd-123-456-789.p2pify.com/60f2a23810ba11c827d3da642802412a"`

-Finally, save the changes in `heimdall-config.toml`.
+Finally, save the changes in `app.toml`.

 ### Configure the Bor service